oshvartz/ContextualAgentRulesHubDotnet/memory-bank/systemPatterns.md

 - **Mechanism**:
     - `IRuleLoaderOrchestrator` defines the contract for orchestration.
     - `RuleLoaderOrchestrator` implements this, taking a collection of `IRuleLoader` instances.
+    - `RuleSourcesOptions` (plural) is a configuration model, typically bound from `appsettings.json`, containing a list of `RuleSourceOptions` (singular).
-    - `RuleSourceOptions` provides configuration for each source, specifying `LoaderType` and loader-specific `Settings`.
+    - Each `RuleSourceOptions` provides configuration for a specific source, specifying `LoaderType` and loader-specific `Settings`.
-    - The orchestrator selects the appropriate `IRuleLoader` based on `LoaderType` from `RuleSourceOptions` and delegates rule loading to it.
+    - The orchestrator iterates through the `List<RuleSourceOptions>` and, for each, selects the appropriate `IRuleLoader` by calling its `CanHandle(options.LoaderType)` method, then delegates rule loading to it.
 - **Benefits**:
+    - Rule source configurations are externalized to `appsettings.json`, improving maintainability.
     - Decouples rule loading logic from specific loader implementations.
+    - Provides a robust mechanism for loader selection using `CanHandle`.
     - Allows easy addition of new rule sources (e.g., database, different file types) by creating new `IRuleLoader` implementations without modifying the orchestrator.
     - Centralizes the process of loading rules from multiple, potentially varied, sources.